-Rumor has it California senator Kamala Harris might be presumptive Democratic nominee Joe Biden's running mate in the 2020 presidential election.
-And while Harris makes history as a female vice-presidential nominee (and potentially, the first female vice president ever!), her husband, Douglas Emhoff, will be by her side through it all.
+After a nail-biting 2020 presidential race, Kamala Harris is the vice president to President Joe Biden.
+And while Harris will make history as the first female (and first Black and first South Asian) U.S. vice president (!!!), her husband, Douglas Emhoff, will be by her side through it all.

-If Harris is, in fact, Biden's VP and the pair ultimately win the election in November, that would make Emhoff the Second Man of the United States—a first of it's kind.
+Emhoff is the Second Man of the United States—a first of its kind.
 But who is Emhoff, you ask?
-Here, we list TK things to you must know Harris's husband.
+Below, we list nine things you must know about Harris's husband.

 He's a lawyer.